 In geodetic surveying, the curved surface of the Earth is considered by performing the computations on an ellipsoid (curved surface approximating the size and shape of the Earth-see Chapter 19).
 It is now becoming common to do geodetic computations in a three-dimensional, Earth-centered, Earth-fixed (ECEF) Cartesian coordinate system.
 The calculations involve solving equations derived from solid geometry and calculus.
 Geodetic methods are employed to determine relative positions of widely spaced monuments and to compute lengths and directions of the long lines between them.
 These monuments serve as the basis for referencing other subordinate surveys of lesser extents.
+The modern reference systems are four-dimensional including the three-dimensional position of a point on the surface of the Earth with respect to time.
+These X, Y, H, and t systems take into account a location's movement due to ground motions caused by subsidence and uplift, plate tectonics, and other disturbing sources.

 In early geodetic surveys, painstaking efforts were employed to accurately observe angles and distances.
-The angles were measured using precise groundbased theodolites, and the distances were measured using special tapes made from metal having a low coefficient of thermal expansion.
+The angles were measured using precise ground-based theodolites, and the distances were measured using special tapes made from metal having a low coefficient of thermal expansion.
 From these basic measurements, the relative positions of the monuments were computed.
 Later, electronic instruments were used for observing the angles and distances.
 Although these latter types of instruments are still sometimes used on geodetic surveys, satellite positioning has now almost completely replaced other instruments for these types of surveys.
 Satellite positioning can provide the needed positions with much greater accuracy, speed, and economy.
 GNSS receivers enable ground stations to be located precisely by observing distances to satellites operating in known positions along their orbits.
 GNSS surveys are being used in all forms of surveying including geodetic, hydrographic, construction, and boundary surveying.
-When combined with a real-time network (RTN), GNSS surveys are capable of providing accuracy within 0.1 ft over a 50-km region with as little as 3 minutes of data.
+When combined with a real-time network (RTN), GNSS surveys are capable of providing accuracy within 0.1 ft over a 50-km region with as little as three minutes of data.
 The principles of operation of the global positioning system are given in Chapter 13, field and office procedures used in static GNSS surveys are discussed in Chapter 14, and the methods used in kinematic GNSS surveys including RTNs are discussed in Chapter 15.

 In plane surveying, except for leveling, the reference base for fieldwork and computations is assumed to be a flat horizontal surface.
 The direction of a plumb line (and thus gravity) is considered parallel throughout the survey region, and all observed angles are presumed to be plane angles.
 For areas of limited size, the surface of our vast ellipsoid is actually nearly flat.
 On a line 5-mi line, the ellipsoid arc and chord lengths differ by only about 0.02 ft.
 A plane surface tangent to the ellipsoid departs only about 0.7 ft at 1 mi from the point of tangency.
-In a triangle having an area of 75 square miles, the difference between the sum of the three ellipsoidal angles and three plane angles is only about 1 sec.
+In a triangle having an area of 75 square miles, the difference between the sum of the three ellipsoidal angles and three plane angles is only about 1 second.
 Therefore, it is evident that except in surveys covering extensive areas, the Earth's surface can be approximated as a plane, thus simplifying computations and techniques.
-In general, algebra, plane and analytical geometry, and plane trigonometry are used in planesurveying calculations.
+In general, algebra, plane and analytical geometry, and plane trigonometry are used in plane-surveying calculations.
 Even for very large areas, map projections, such as those described in Chapter 20, allow plane-surveying computations to be used.
 This book concentrates primarily on methods of plane surveying, an approach that satisfies the requirements of most projects.